KroJIak/debian-gnome-dotfiles/README.md

 sudo snap install btop
 sudo apt install -y dconf-editor fish gnome-pie grub-customizer kitty pulseaudio curl
 ```
+If your laptop is Huawei 14s/16s, you may have some sound problems.
+To solve this, run the fix [script](scripts/fixes/huawei_sound_fix/install.sh) (taken from [here](https://github.com/Smoren/huawei-ubuntu-sound-fix)).

 I also recommend using `flameshot` instead of the standard screenshot app:
 ```Terminal
 sudo apt remove gnome-screenshot && sudo apt install -y flameshot